George Henry Preble: Writing career

-Preble was also known as a writer on naval and historical topics, and as a collector of naval documents.
-His extensive personal library of books and documents related to the sea are located in The George Henry Preble Collection at the Navy Department Library.
+Preble was also known as a writer on naval and historical topics and as a collector of naval documents.
+His extensive personal library of books and documents related to the sea is located in The George Henry Preble Collection at the Navy Department Library.
 He was also active in various learned and genealogical societies of the time.
 In 1868, he published a genealogical history of the Preble family in North America, which included his biography and portrait, as well as that of his famous uncle, Edward The book also set forth a defense of his actions that led to his dismissal from the Navy, as well as the efforts of himself and others that led to his exoneration and reinstatement.
-In 1872, he published his History of the American Flag, which is still cited as a source.
-He also took care of the original "Star-Spangled Banner" which had flown over Fort McHenry, and had the flag sewn to a piece of sailcloth in order to preserve it.
+In 1872, he published his Our Flag: Origin and Progress of the Flag of the United States of America, which is still cited as a source.
+He also took care of the original "Star-Spangled Banner" which had flown over Fort McHenry and had the flag sewn to a piece of sailcloth in order to preserve it.

 Later life and death

 After the war, Preble commanded the steamer State of Georgia, and rescued 600 passengers from the wrecked steamer Golden Rule.
 He was at the Boston Navy Yard from 1865 to 1868, where he was promoted to captain on March 16, 1867, then commanded the screw steamer Pensacola until 1870.
-He became commodore on November 2, 1871, commanded the Philadelphia Navy Yard from 1873 to 1875, became rear admiral on September 30, 1876, and retired in 1878.
+He became commodore on November 2, 1871, commanding the Philadelphia Navy Yard from 1873 to 1875.
+Preble became rear admiral on September 30, 1876, commanding the South Pacific Station from 1877 to 1878.
+He retired from active duty on February 25, 1878.

 He was a member of the Military Order of the Loyal Legion of the United States.